-- 4403 Community Health I. Emphasize the social, spiritual, educational, and cultural factors that impact health care for individuals, families, communities, and populations.
+- 4318 Professional Role Development.
+Explores nursing as a profession and the critical issues of professional nursing practice.
+The course is designed as the synthesis of prior knowledge toward pursuing practice excellence and to foster lifelong professional growth and development.
+Y - 4320 Comparative Health Systems.
+Explore health care and health provider roles in other countries through on-location learning.
+Offers a historical perspective as well as the progression of health care and nursing roles in another country.
+Y - 4403 Community Health I. Emphasize the social, spiritual, educational, and cultural factors that impact health care for individuals, families, communities, and populations.
 Examines roles of nurses in collaboration with other healthcare professionals to provide care within the community.
 Y - 5101 Advanced Practice Nursing and Forensics: High Risk Populations.
-Provides the advanced practice nurse with information needed for prevention, assessment, identification, appropriate intervention, and resource referral for patients and families who are at risk for, or currently experiencing, abuse or neglect. - 5200 Introduction to Graduate Studies.
+Provides the advanced practice nurse with information needed for prevention, assessment, identification, appropriate intervention, and resource referral for patients and families who are at risk for, or currently experiencing, abuse or neglect.
+F - 5200 Introduction to Graduate Studies.
 Provides an orientation and introduction to graduate level study.
 A focus on electronic database searching and utilization of community-wide library resources, APA style and introduction to writing for publication, accessing and utilizing technology for online courses, and the professional portfolio will be initiated in this course.
 To be taken the semester of entry to the program.
+Insurance Fee \$65.
 Y - 5202 Family Nurse Practitioner Role, Leadership, and Theory.
 Examines the professional history and evolution of the family nurse practitioner.
 Discussion of legal parameters that govern advanced practice and the role of the nurse practitioner in providing cost-effective care.
-The fostering of a leadership role in collaborating with multiple stakeholders to improve health safety, accountability, and quality outcomes is emphasized, as well as, evaluation of nursing theories that are the foundation of the APN role. - 5204 Advanced Diagnostics and Procedures.
+The fostering of a leadership role in collaborating with multiple stakeholders to improve health safety, accountability, and quality outcomes is emphasized, as well as, evaluation of nursing theories that are the foundation of the APN role.
+S - 5204 Advanced Diagnostics and Procedures.
 Examine the appropriate use and interpretation of advanced diagnostic tests available to the nurse practitioner in primary care.
-Various invasive skills common to the primary care setting will be introduced allowing students the ability to develop a basic proficiency. - 5301 Education: Theories in Teaching and Learning.
+Various invasive skills common to the primary care setting will be introduced allowing students the ability to develop a basic proficiency.
+S - 5301 Education: Theories in Teaching and Learning.
 Teaching and learning principles and theories of adult learning and educational processes provide the foundation for this course.
 Scholarly inquiry into multiple dimensions of the role of professional educator and leader are examined.
 The management of educational activities, staff development, curriculum planning, design, and evaluation, and the facilitation of learning in a variety of settings are addressed.
 B - 5302 Research and Statistical Methods.
 Provides practical skills to translate practice problems into researchable questions.
 Examination of quantitative and qualitative research methods, data collection, selection of measurements, and statistical analyses are considered.
 Students will develop a research proposal from significances to determination of the research plan.
 Fee \$50.
+Y

-Y - 5303 Education and Information Technology Applications.
+5303 Education and Information Technology Applications.
 Study of theoretical and practical characteristics of technology integration strategies, including using instructional software, using technology media, and integrating technology into the curriculum or practice environment in the role of nurse educator or leader are explored.
 Y